solusworks/hkgovjobs-new/README.md

 ## Requierd Functions
-1. a listview that shows jobs based on different department (filter) OrReply :- it will take 6 hours without pagination itand all data will be get from api
+1. a listview that shows jobs based on different department (filter)

 2. a sidemenu (same from android)
-Reply :- ok design may be little different, and with Chinese language it will take 3 hours

 3. detail page view (same from android)
-Reply : it will take 3 hours

 4. a search function (same from android, that search job based on job title)